vestalux/sljekyll/_events/stowmarket-2016-10-26-suffolk-owl-sanctuary-visit.md

 event-end-time: 1200
 breadcrumb: y
 ---
-The Suffolk Owl Sanctuary will be visiting Stowmarket Library during autumn half term.
+Meet a falconer and owls from the Suffolk Owl Sanctuary.
+At the same time, Friends of Stowmarket Library will be offering children the opportunity to make an owl or a Halloween item free of charge.